Your Eye Exam Revealed an Eye Disease, Now What?

 If You Have Retinal Detachment

 What it is: A retinal detachment occurs when the retina, which is in the back of the eye, starts to pull away from its normal position.
 Often, symptoms such as flashing lights or floaters occur suddenly.
-If the condition isn’t treated right away, the entire retina can detach, causing permanent vision loss.
+If the condition isn’t treated right away, the entire retina can detach, causing permanent vision impairment.

 How it’s treated: A retinal detachment is an emergency, so you’ll need to be treated immediately by an ophthalmologist who specializes in retina care, says Dr. Ventocilla.
 Your doctor or local emergency department will give you a referral.